-Bridgette Lery is a principal research associate in the Center on Labor, Human Services, and Population.
+Bridgette Lery is a senior fellow in the Center on Labor, Human Services, and Population at the Urban Institute.
 Her research focuses on child welfare and other human services, including administrative data systems, performance measurement, capacity building and evidence use in the workforce, program implementation, and evaluation.
-Her current and upcoming work includes leading a national Evidence Building Academy to develop the capacity of public child-welfare agencies to conduct rigorous program evaluations, evaluating Allegheny County, Pennsylvania’s Hello Baby home visiting program, evaluating a family resource center intervention in San Francisco, evaluating housing programs for youth aging out of foster care, and providing continuous quality improvement technical assistance to state and local child welfare agencies.
+Her current work includes leading a mixed-methods study of the connection between economic hardship and child welfare system involvement in New York City, providing continuous quality improvement technical assistance to state and local child welfare agencies, and leading several program evaluations, including a maltreatment prevention program in Allegheny County, Pennsylvania; California’s guaranteed income pilot; a family resource center intervention in San Francisco; and legislation to address the commercial sexual exploitation of children.